cglavan/CodingExercise/ReadMe.md

 Logging level is configured using the "LoggingLevel" entry of the appSettings.json file.
 The current configuration is set to log "debug" level messages in a development environment and "warning" level messages in a production environment.
 Environments are configured using the appropriate appsettings.json file for the desired environment.

+# xUnit test

+Basic tests are included in the InvestmentPerformaceApiTest.csproj project.
+These tests can be run using the .NET CLI or Visual Studio Test Explorer.
+The tests cover the main functionality of the API endpoints.
+The specific commands that I used during testing are as follows:

+	dotnet restore
+	dotnet build
+	dotnet test

+The results of running the tests are as follows:

+	Test summary: total: 2, failed: 0, succeeded: 2, skipped: 0, duration: 27.8s